Nikolay-Petrov-Ognyanov/React-Blog/README.md

 The guests of the website are able to browse all the present posts, or to register and/or to login, in order to unlock the other features of the app.

-### Home
+### Posts

 Preview all available posts in chronological order.
+The search algorithm attempts to match the user input with any of the available posts by their titles and/or authors.

 ### Details